About The Walrus

 The Walrus was founded in 2003.
 As a registered charity, we publish independent, fact-based journalism; we produce national, ideas-focused events, including our flagship series The Walrus Talks; and we train emerging professionals in publishing and non-profit management.
 The Walrus is invested in the idea that a healthy society relies on informed citizens.

-The Walrus publishes content nearly every day on thewalrus.ca and ten times a year in print.
-Our editorial priorities include politics and world affairs, health and science, society, the environment, law and justice, Indigenous issues, business and economics, the arts (including music, dance, film and television, literature, and fiction and poetry), and Canada’s place in the world.
+The Walrus publishes content nearly every day at thewalrus.ca and ten times per year in print.
+Our editorial priorities include politics and world affairs, health and science, society, the environment, law and justice, Indigenous issues, business and economics, the arts (including music, dance, film and television, literature, fiction, and poetry), and Canada’s place in the world.